DealersLinkDevTeam/node-base-project/README.md

 npm run local-coverage
 ```

+## Node Version and Standards
+Ensuring that a standardized version of NodeJS is being used across projects is important for consistency of
+environment.
+More information on configuring the Node environment can be found in the [NodeJS Standards](https://github.com/DealersLinkDevTeam/node-base-project/wiki/NodeJS-Standards) documentation.

 ## Code Standards / ES6 Linting / Code Cleanup

 These projects use two tools, `eslint` and `prettier` to assist in conforming code to proper standards.
 The